Our Solidscape printer has allowed us to increase our creativity by adding detail to our jewelry design that we couldn’t before…

 Platinum Plus Designs sells to retailers throughout the United States, the majority of which come to them by word of mouth.
 They contribute this in large part to their customer service philosophy.
 “When we welcome a new customer, we like to take the time to educate them on the manufacturing process.
 It helps the customer understand the techniques being recommended and why they are best suited to the specific requirements of their design concept.”
 As a result, customers are able to make better design decisions, and in the end, produce better jewelry.

-Their customer service technicians feel they have done their job when a customer entrusts their designs to Platinum Plus.
-They can leave confident the results they are anticipating will be achieved.
-But the biggest thrill for them all is when they get to see the customer’s reaction to their finished jewelry.
-“It’s exciting to see customers expanding their imaginations and producing designs they never before thought possible.
+The goal of every customer service technician at Platinum Plus is for customers to leave their designs with them feeling completely confident the results they are anticipating will be achieved.
+They will tell you their biggest thrill is when they see the customer’s first-time reaction to their own finished jewelry.
+Sarah describes her own thoughts, “It’s exciting to see customers expanding their imaginations and producing designs they never before thought possible.
 Whether a customer comes to us looking to create a new line for their brand or a new design for their store inventory, we know our customer service will provide them with the knowledge and ability to reach for the stars.”

 “With Solidscape, we do not have to worry about adding support wires to our designs.
 The system factors in where support is needed for us, saving time in both CAD and at the bench during finishing.”